 The interior of the Sun and stars cannot be imaged by conventional astronomy (such as optical rays, X-rays, etc.), and scientists rely on interpreting surface signatures of a variety of waves to image the interior.
 These new HFRs may be an important puzzle piece in our understanding of stars.

 Complex interactions between other known waves and magnetic, gravitational, or convective waves can drive HFR waves so quickly.
-“If the HFRs could be attributed to any of these three processes, the result would have answered some of the open questions we still have about the Sun,” Hanson said.
+“If the HFRs might be attributed to any of these three processes, the result would have answered some of the open questions we still have regarding the Sun,” Hanson said.
 “However, it does not appear that these new waves were a result of these processes, which is exciting because it leads to a whole new set of questions.”

 This research was conducted at the Space Science Center at New York University Abu Dhabi in collaboration with the Tata Institute for Basic Research (TIFR) and[{”attribute=””>NewYorkUniversityusingNYUADandTIFR’scomputationalresourcesBystudyingtheSun’sinteriordynamics—throughtheuseofwaves—scientistscanbetterappreciatetheSun’spotentialimpactontheEarthandotherplanetsinoursolarsystem[{”attribute=””>NewYorkUniversityusingNYUADandTIFR’scomputationalresourcesBystudyingtheSun’sinteriordynamics—throughtheuseofwaves—scientistscanbetterappreciatetheSun’spotentialimpactontheEarthandotherplanetsinoursolarsystem